Brian Tuke: Offices

 About 1510 he became secretary to Chancellor Cardinal Thomas Wolsey and received his knighthood.
 The earliest mention of Master of the Posts is in the King's Book of Payments where a payment of £100 was authorised for Tuke as master of the posts in February 1512.
 Belatedly, in 1517, he was officially appointed to the office of Governor of the King's Posts, a precursor to the office of Postmaster General of the United Kingdom, by Henry VIII.

 In 1516 he was made a knight of the king's body, and in 1517 governor of the king's posts.
 For some time Tuke was secretary to Cardinal Wolsey, and in 1522 he was promoted to be French secretary to the king; much correspondence passed through his hands, and there are more than six hundred references to him in the fourth volume alone of Brewer's Letters and Papers of Henry VIII.

 On 17 April 1523 Tuke was granted the office of Clerk of the Parliament (as it was then known) surrendered by John Taylor.
 In 1528 he was one of the commissioners appointed to treat for peace with France, and in the same year was made treasurer of the household.
 A copy of one of his account books as treasurer of the chamber survives.

 In February 1530-1 Edward North was associated with him in the clerkship of parliaments, and in 1533 Tuke served as High Sheriff of Essex and Hertfordshire.
+In January 1538, Tuke was at court and made a list of New Year's Day gifts presented to Henry VIII.

 Among the numerous grants with which his services were rewarded Tuke received the manors of South Weald, Layer Marney, Thorpe, and East Lee in Essex.
 He performed his official duties to the king's satisfaction, avoided all pretence to political independence, and retained his posts until his death at Layer Marney on 26 October 1545.
 He was buried with his wife in St Margaret Lothbury.